 Still, Hate is not a bad album.
 Yes, it is at least slightly reminiscent of a dumbed down version of The Adversary.
 But on the other hand, it is a very potent album when it comes to simply venting anger and frustration, meaning that it was very much written for a live environment.
 Songs such as "The Purest Strain of Hate", "Reign of Darkness" and "Defective Breed" are focused on functioning during live shows, meaning that the "extra baggage" that its predecessor featured with its immense amount of technical riffing simply would not do in this case.
 While The Adversary was the more interesting and versatile album, Hate still measures up to its title and does it more than satisfactorily.

 Australian technical deathcore band Thy Art is Murder achieved renowned success with their debut full-length album, The Adversary, in 2010 after having a troublesome start to their career in 2005.
-The band did away with their original vocalist who was replaced by Chris McMahon for their debut effort, and this time around guitarist Gary Markowski has found himself terminated from the group and replaced due to allegedly stealing from his band mates.
+The band did away with their original vocalist who was replaced by Chris McMahon for their debut effort, and this time around guitarist Gary Markowski has found himself terminated from the group.
 Bassist Mick Low also quit the band in 2010 and upon doing so Sean Delander took over bass duties, to which he passed off his guitarist placement, along with Markowski's open spot, to newcomers Tom Brown and Andy Marsh.
 With a rearranged line-up that includes two founding members, two new additions and one vocalist who lands in the middle of it all, what is the ultimate outcome of Thy Art is Murder's second full-length, Hate?